Let your kids treat you by giving you the tax break you deserve.

 - Did NOT provide more than half of his/her own financial support

 The IRS gives you leeway for dependents who do not qualify.

 This means that you can receive a new credit of up to $500 for each dependent who does not qualify for the CTC.
 Similarly, the credit phase-out income threshold increases to $200,000 as well as $400,000 for joint filers.

 Your child requires a social security number (SSN) for the CTC.

-You should have an SSN for your qualifying child before the original or extension due date of your 2018 tax return.
+You should have an SSN valid for employment for your qualifying child before the original or extension due date of your 2018 tax return.
 On the other hand, if your child has an ITIN issued before the due date of your 2018 return, you may be able to claim the other dependents credit that the IRS has put into effect.